AlexanderHeffernan/Royalty-Free-Music-Platform/README.md

 **Information for currently setup accounts**

 When using the website, you may wish to sign in to a pre-existing user.
-Below is the credentials for these accounts...
+Below are the credentials for these accounts...

 Username: Upwards
 Email: upwards@gmail.com